High Risk →

 停止环绕动画

-Part of the Cesium Mcp Runtime MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Cesium Mcp Runtime server.

 AI agents invoke stopOrbit to trigger processes or run actions in Cesium Mcp Runtime.
 Execute operations can have side effects beyond the immediate call -- triggering builds, sending notifications, or starting workflows.
 Rate limits and argument validation are essential to prevent runaway execution.

 stopOrbit can trigger processes with real-world consequences.
 An uncontrolled agent might start dozens of builds, send mass notifications, or kick off expensive compute jobs.
-Intercept enforces rate limits and validates arguments to keep execution within safe bounds.
+PolicyLayer enforces rate limits and validates arguments to keep execution within safe bounds.

 Execute tools trigger processes.
 Rate-limit and validate arguments to prevent unintended side effects.